YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 If the file $ydb_dist/restrict.txt does not exist, YottaDB does not restrict any facilities.

-Any non-empty lines that do not match the above format cause processes with read-only permission to behave as if they could not read the file, and YottaDB enforces all restrictions.
+Any non-empty lines that do not match the above format cause processes with read-only permissions to behave as if they could not read the file, and YottaDB enforces all restrictions.

 Restrictions apply as follows: